kjdElectronics/fd-tone-notify/README.md

      > **:warning: When setting the `inputDevice` in the config file it is critical to change the value to `dsnoop` on Linux/Raspberry Pi.
 If the default value of `hw:1,0` is not changed recording will fail and post recording notifications will not be sent**

+ ### Configuring Pulse Audio
+KN4GRO over on Radio Reference did all the hard work to figure this out and wrote a great tutorial in the Radio Reference thread.
+Find the guide [here](http://forums.radioreference.com/threads/fd-tone-notify-new-tone-detection-software-released.423600/post-3579310)

 ### Running From Source
 Running from source is optimal for the best performance and has also been more thoroughly tested than the packaged binaries.